 Aaron / Three Thrifty Guys

-“As for our favorite tools / apps for keeping track of the budget?
+“As for our favorite tools/apps for keeping track of the budget?
 We’d have to say that our 2 Checking Account System works wonders as it (can) alleviate using a budget altogether.
-By distinguishing between fixed / variable expenses, it makes finances so much easier and manageable.
+By distinguishing between fixed / variable expenses, it makes finances so much easier and more manageable.
 Charlie and I both use it.”

 Todd Weitzman / Money Hax

 “There are a few apps to use when managing budgets.
 Personal Capital is one I would recommend for those with higher balances, given it’s robust dashboard and features.
 Mint is still another great alternative as well, although we like to avoid all of the advertising that comes with the dashboard.”